SirwanAfifi/sirwanafifi.github.io/_posts/2017-06-04-SQL-Server-on-Linux-in-Docker-on-a-Mac.md

 title: SQL Server on Linux in Docker on a Mac
 tags: Docker, ASP.NET Core
 ---
-Over the last few months, I have been working on a couple of ASP.NET Core projects, it's been great experience so far becuase I can easily work on [different platforms](http://sirwan.info/My-first-experiences-with-Linux) while working with these projects.
-I recently bought a MacBook Pro and have decided to do .NET projects on macOS from now on.
+Over the last few months, I have been working on a couple of ASP.NET Core projects, it's been great experience so far becuase I can easily work on [different platforms](http://sirwan.info/My-first-experiences-with-Linux) while working on these projects.
+I recently bought a MacBook Pro and have decided to do .NET projects on macOS since then.

 Fortunately working with projects is not a pain in the neck anymore, with help of [Docker](https://www.docker.com/what-docker) you can easily setup up a complex development environment in minutes.
 It actually simplifies the process of building and shipping, running your apps on differente environments.

-The first challenge I faced when using macOS was connecting and using SQL Server.
+The first challenge I faced when using macOS was connecting to and using SQL Server.
 Thanks to Docker and SQL Server for Linux.
 It's an instance of SQL Server as a docker container and it's super-fast so that it runs in seconds.

 <center><img src="/public/img/docker.png"></center>